oniietzschan/bump-3dpd/README.md

 ## Intermediate API - Querying the world

-The following methods are required for basic usage of bump.lua, but are quite handy, and you would be missing out some nice features of this lib if you were not using it.
+The following methods are required for basic usage of bump-3dpd.lua, but are quite handy, and you would be missing out some nice features of this lib if you were not using it.

 Sometimes it is desirable to know "which items are in a certain area".
 This is called "querying the world".

-Bump allows querying the world via a point, a rectangular zone, and a straight line segment.
+Bump-3dpd allows querying the world via a point, a cubic zone, and a straight line segment.

 This makes it useful not only as a collision detection library, but also as a lightweight spatial dictionary.
-In particular, you can use bump to "only draw the things that are needed" on the screen.
-In order to do this, you would have to add all your "visible" objects into bump, even if they don't collide with anything (this is usually ok, just ignore them with your filters when you do the collisions).
+In particular, you can use bump-3dpd to "only draw the things that are needed" on the screen.
+In order to do this, you would have to add all your
+"visible" objects into bump-3dpd, even if they don't collide with anything (this is usually ok, just ignore them with your filters when you do the collisions).

 ### Querying with a point